locationtech/geomesa/docs/user/datastores/query_planning.rst

 Query Planning
 --------------

-Query planning is the process of translating a GeoTools ``Query`` into something that can be run against a particular back-end.
-Query planning in GeoMesa consists of several different steps:
+Query planning is the process of translating a GeoTools ``Query`` into scans and filters for a particular back-end.
+Query planning in GeoMesa consists of several steps:

 #.
 The CQL filter (if any) is re-written and optimized for fast evaluation
 #.
-The CQL filter is split apart and compared against the available indices
+The CQL filter is split apart, based on the available indices
 #.
 One of the available indices is selected to execute the query
 #.
 A logical query plan is created by the core GeoMesa indexing code
 #.
 A physical query plan is created for the particular back-end database